aptos-labs/aptos-core/developer-docs-site/docs/guides/prover-guides/spec-lang.md

 choose min i: num where in_range(v, i) && v[i] == 2
 ```

-## Cast Operator
+## Cast operator

-In the specification language, we can use the same syntax `(e as T)` to cast an expression `e` with one integer type to
-`T`, an integer type of another size.
+In the specification language, we can use the same syntax `(e as T)` to cast an expression `e` with one integer type to `T`, an integer type of another size.

-## Shift Operator
+## Shift operator

-Shift operators `<<` and `>>` are supported in the specification language and both of them have the same semantics with the Move language.
+Shift operators `<<` and `>>` are supported in the specification language, and both of them have the same semantics with the Move language.
 As for abort, if a value `v` has width `n`, then `v << m` or `v >> m` will abort if `m >= n`.

-## Bitwise Operators
+## Bitwise operators

-Move programs using bitwise operators `&`, `|` and `^` can be verified in the prover and these operators are also supported in the specification language.
+Move programs using bitwise operators `&`, `|` and `^` can be verified in the prover, and these operators are also supported in the specification language.
 Due to encoding and efficiency issues, using bitwise operators has more caveats:

-- Integers involved in bitwise operations are encoded as `bv` types at the backend and two encodings of integers are not compatible.
-For instance,
-if a variable `v` involves in a bitwise operation such as `v & 2` or `v = a ^ b`, then when it is used in an arithmetic operation `v * w` or a shift operation `v << w`, `w` will be implicitly cast to a `bv` type in the Move program.
+- Integers involved in bitwise operations are encoded as `bv` types at the backend, and two encodings of integers are not compatible.
+For instance, if a variable `v` is involved in a bitwise operation such as `v & 2` or `v = a ^ b`, then when it is used in an arithmetic operation `v * w` or a shift operation `v << w`, `w` will be implicitly cast to a `bv` type in the Move program.
-However, the specification language does not support implicit type cast so users must explicitly use the builtin function `int2bv` in the specification: `v << int2bv(w)`.
+However, the specification language does not support implicit type cast so users must explicitly use the built-in function `int2bv` in the specification: `v << int2bv(w)`.
 Not that since each `bv` type has a fixed length (from 8 to 256), values with type `num` cannot be converted into `bv`.

 - Verification of `bv` types is not efficient and may lead to timeout.
-As a result, users may prefer isolating bitwise operations from other operations and not using `int2bv`
+As a result, users may prefer isolating bitwise operations from other operations and not using `int2bv` if possible.
-  if possible.
 Moreover, users need to use pragmas to explicitly specify which integer-typed function arguments or struct fields will be used in bitwise computations:

 ```move
     struct C has drop {